babycaseny/fandom_scraper/readme.md

-# Fandom scraper #
+# Fandom scraper for Babyish Encyclopedia #
-This repository provides a Python script for scraping infoboxes from the Coronation Street fandom.com site to a local json file.
+* English: This repository is a fork from the ds10/fandom_scraper repo to provide a Python script for scraping infoboxes from the Babyish Encyclopedia fandom.com website to a local json file.
 It can be adapted to any fandom site by changing the value of `FANDOM_SITE` in `main.py`.
+* Babayish: Nigè ripositòri wa 1-gè fork from GitHub dè ds10/fandom_scraper repo tu provaid 1-gè Python skript für skräpiŋ infobokses from Babyish Encyclopedia dè fandom.com websàit tu 1-gè lokol JSON fayl.
+Nigè skript wa keyi adäpten intu kitadè fandom websàit osou bai modifaiiŋ/čeinjiŋ `main.py` nigè fayl dè `FANDOM_SITE` dè välyu.

 [Related blog post](https://davidsherlock.co.uk/extracting-data-from-fandom/)